Taj-2005/MeaLogger/website/README.md

-# MealLogger Website
+# Melo Website

-A stunning, professional product landing page for the MealLogger mobile app, built with Next.js 16, TypeScript, Tailwind CSS, and Framer Motion.
+A stunning, professional product landing page for the Melo mobile app, built with Next.js 16, TypeScript, Tailwind CSS, and Framer Motion.

 ## 🚀 Features